zencart/documentation/content/user/first_steps/how_do_i_install.md

 ---
 title: How do I Install Zen Cart?
-description: How do I Install Zen Cart?
+description: Should I use Softaculous or Installatron?
 category: Installing
 weight: 10
 ---

 ## Preface

 The hoster-provided or publicly available **"packaged bundles" of Zen Cart are not endorsed** by Zen-Cart.com.
+To specifically enumerate some well-known options:

+- Do not use Softaculous to install Zen Cart.
+- Do not use "Web Application Installer" to install Zen Cart.
+- Do not use Installatron to install Zen Cart.

 Instead, **we recommend manual installation**.
 Manual installation of files from the [official download](https://sourceforge.net/projects/zencart/files/) enables you to build a system which is secure, optimized, and up to date.
 Manual installation ensures that you know *exactly* what *you* have put onto your site.